ShogherS/Interpreter_Simulator/README.md

 	// Constructor that loads code from a file into the 'code' vector.
 };
 ```

 Constructor Definition
 The Loader struct defines a constructor that loads code from a specified file into the code vector.
 Here's how it works:

-The constructor opens the file specified by filename for reading using std::ifstream.
-It checks if the file was successfully opened and throws a std::runtime_error if the opening fails.
-The constructor uses a temporary variable line to read each line of the file.
-It reads each line from the file and stores it in the code vector, ignoring empty lines.
-Finally, the constructor closes the file when done reading.
-This Loader struct is used to initialize the code vector with the content of the code file, which is then processed by the Parser class for step-by-step execution.

-Loader Class

-The Loader struct is responsible for loading code from a file into the program.
-It includes the following components:

-Constructor Definition
-The Loader struct defines a constructor that loads code from a specified file into the code vector.
-Here's how it works: